Hamilton-Jacobi Equations for Nonholonomic Reducible Hamiltonian Systems on a Cotangent Bundle: Hamilton-Jacobi Equations for a Distributional Hamiltonian System

-\begin{rema} If the Hamiltonian system we considered has not any constrains, in this case, the distributional Hamiltonian system is just the Hamiltonian system itself.
-From the above Type I and Type II of Hamilton-Jacobi theorems, that is, Theorem $3.4$ and Theorem $3.5$, we can get the Theorem $2.5$ and Theorem $2.6$ in Wang \cite{wa13a}.
-It shows that Theorem $3.4$ and Theorem $3.5$ are the generalization of two types of geometric Hamilton-Jacobi theorem for Hamiltonian system given in \cite{wa13a} to the nonholonomic context. \end{rema}
+\begin{rema} If the nonholonomic Hamiltonian system we considered has not any constrains, in this case, the distributional Hamiltonian system is just the Hamiltonian system itself.
+From the above Type I and Type II of Hamilton-Jacobi theorems, that is, Theorem 3.5 and Theorem 3.6, we can get the Theorem 2.5 and Theorem 2.6 in Wang \cite{wa17}.
+It shows that Theorem 3.5 and Theorem 3.6 can be regarded as an extension of two types of geometric Hamilton-Jacobi theorem for Hamiltonian system given in \cite{wa17} to the nonholonomic context.
+In particular, in this case, if the one-form $\gamma$ is given by a generating function of a symplectic map, then the classical Hamilton-Jacobi equation $H(q, \gamma(q))=E,$(constant in $t$), or equivalently, $\mathbf{d}(H\cdot \gamma)=0, $ as well as the Type I of Hamilton-Jacobi equation $T\gamma \cdot X^\gamma= X_H \cdot\gamma, $ and the Type II of Hamilton-Jacobi theorem, all of them hold, see Wang \cite{wa17}. \end{rema}